chhavibhadana/AI-Project/README.md

-# AI-Project
-Skin cancer detection using CNN.
-This project work was built on a self compiled, balanced dataset.
+# Skin Cancer Prediction using Computer Vision
+Skin Cancer or Melanoma detection is a commin computer vision problem, the approach used to solve this problem is by using CNNs.
+The high accuracy of 94.17 % was achieved by the use of a balanced data set which was seld compile dusing various official datasets from the internet.
-The network was built using tensorflow and keras librarie.
+The Neural Network was built on the tensorflow library.
-The model achieved an accuracy of 94.17 % on the validation dataset.